patrsun/tello_gesture_control/docs/report.md

 There was also an issue with takeoff gesture where the program would freeze and the tello wouldn't execute the command properly.

-#### 3. Multi-Processing
+#### 3. Multi-Threadgin
-Using multi-processing to split up the main tello control worker and the detection worker.
+Using multi-threading to split up the main tello control worker and the detection worker.

 ## Further Research
 While we weren't able to make any progress on the WIFI probing project, all three of us believed that the idea